Kailash Love: Transformative Steps Around the Sacred Mountain

 The Himalayas were never on my travel list.
 I hadn’t researched it, planned for it, or dreamt of its high-altitude embrace.
 But I guess they were always the deepest desire of a force beyond me, waiting patiently for the right time.
 One day, it whispered through a silence I hadn’t fully understood then.
 That whisper became a call.
 And that call… became a pilgrimage.

-In May 2024, I embarked on a sacred journey unlike any other: a 16-day pilgrimage to complete a 52-meter circuit around the mystical Mount Kailash, the holiest unclimbed peak on earth, during the auspicious Saga Dawa period.
-I traveled across the vast landscapes of Tibet, tracing ancient paths walked by sages and seekers for millennia.
-I carried with me a longing for a deeper connection—with myself, with the divine, and with life.
+In 2024, I embarked on a sacred journey unlike any other: a 16-day pilgrimage to complete a 52-km circuit around the mystical Mount Kailash, the holiest unclimbed peak on earth, during the auspicious Saga Dawa period.
+I travelled across the vast landscapes of Tibet, tracing the paths walked by sages and seekers for millennia.
+I carried with me a longing for a deeper and more magical connection with myself, with my life, and with the divine.

 Heaven and Earth